jack3898/jwtools/packages/lazy-object/README.md

 This package is one of the most type-safe packages around lazy property creation.

-The `createLazyObject` return type signature is inferred from the return type of all the getter functions.
+The `lazy` return type signature is inferred from the return type of all the getter functions.

-The `injectLazyProp` function asserts the type signature of objects passed into it, which means not only does it inject the property at runtime, but at the type level too.
+The `assignLazy` function asserts the type signature of objects passed into it, which means not only does it inject the property at runtime, but at the type level too.

-## Give it a spin!

-Check out a pre-configured playground [here](https://stackblitz.com/edit/stackblitz-starters-pyenggnw?file=src%2Findex.ts) and give create-lazy-object a spin!

 ## Note on module type